pritamghanghas/Semester-Project/README.md

 # Simulation Framework For Skye
 This repository contains everything you need to simulate the airship Skye in [Gazebo](http://gazebosim.org/) and interact with it by using the Robotic Operating System [ROS](http://www.ros.org/).
-The reccomanded OS is Ubuntu 14.04.
+The recommended OS is Ubuntu 14.04.

 ## ROS Installation
 These steps are taken from the main instllation page of ROS.